Glossary

 Interlisp-VAX

-Implementation of Interlisp for Digitial Equipment Corporation VAX systems
+Implementation of Interlisp for Digital Equipment Corporation VAX systems.

 Koto